vsellier/k3s-blog/blog/_posts/2020-01-16-node_password.markdown

 A new k3s version was issued between the first cluster installation and the vms reinstallation.
 The new agent is in version ``v1.17.0+k3s.1`` as the other nodes are in version ``v1.16.3-k3s.2``.

-It's possible to force the installer to install a specific version during the installation with the parameter ``INSTALL_K3S_VERSION`` but unfortunately, rancher has changed the versions number format in the interval and the installer can't find the previous 1.16 versions :
+It's possible to force the installer to install a specific version during the installation with the parameter ``INSTALL_K3S_VERSION`` but unfortunately, rancher has changed the version number format in the interval and the installer can't find the previous 1.16 versions :

 ![Version changes](/assets/k3s-versions.png)